-Prerequisites: EDU 321 and EEL 301.
-Examines various kinds of reading problems with techniques for diagnosis of difficulties and possible methods of treatment.
-Practicum required.
+Prerequisite: Admission to the Education Department, EEL 301.
+The course examines various kinds of reading problems with techniques for diagnosis of difficulties and possible methods of treatment.
+Required for students majoring in Elementary Education, Exceptional Student Education, and Education of the Deaf and Hard of Hearing.
+20-hour practicum required.